 In 2009, the 200th anniversary of Lincoln’s birth, the Mint is planning to introduce a new reverse!
 Always popular; this series is red hot as there is speculation that the new Lincoln Cent reverse will stimulate additional interest in this series and higher prices for the better dates is on the way!

 Incredible quality with needle-sharp detail, satiny golden-red luster and nearly flawless surfaces.
-Only 3 PR67+RD coins and a single PR-68RD coin have graded finer at PCGS
+Only 3 PR67+RD coins and a single PR-68RD coin have graded finer at PCGS.

-Well detailed with glossy light brown surfaces.
+Well detailed with clean, problem-free, medium brown surfaces.

 CAC.
 Lovely lustrous surfaces with iridescent red blending with an olive-green tint.
 A great looking example of this popular 'key' date.